SimonEnsemble/PorousMaterials.jl/docs/src/manual/boxes_crystals_grids.md

 ## Loading in Crystal Structure Files

-Place `.cif` and `.cssr` crystal structure files in `data/crystals`. `PorousMaterials.jl` currently takes crystals in P1 symmetry only.
+Place `.cif` and `.cssr` crystal structure files in `data/crystals`. `PorousMaterials.jl` can load in `.cif` files of any symmetry as long as the symmetry operations are included.
 From here you can start julia and do the following to load a framework and start working with it.

 ```julia
 using PorousMaterials